marcosv9/Geoomagnetic_observatory_data_processing/README.md

-# Download_ftp
+# Download_GFZ_ftp

 The function was created to automatize a daily task.

-Daily, the brazilian technicians need to download many files from the GFZ ftp server and store them in specific directories.
+Daily, the brazilian technicians need to download many files from the GFZ_potsdam ftp server and store them in specific directories.

 The data are from our geomagnetic observatories and stations, that continually measures the geomagnetic field.